 Adding Nuts and Seeds

-- Almonds: Sliced or slivered almonds add a delightful crunch.
+- Almonds: Sliced or slivered almonds give a light crunch.

-- Chia or Flaxseed: These seeds can boost fiber content and can be mixed in for a nutritional punch.
+- Chia or Flaxseed: These seeds boost nutrition and add texture.

 Incorporating Other Fruits

-- Apples: Chopped apples add sweetness and texture.
+- Apples: Chopped apples add natural sweetness and moisture.

-- Pears: These provide a subtle flavor that complements cranberry.
+- Pears: They give a mellow flavor that pairs well.

 Experimenting with Spices

-Spices can transform cranberry bread into a seasonal treat.
-Consider adding:
+Spices can turn your bread into a seasonal treat.
+Try adding:

 Storage and Serving Suggestions